 The rural-urban gap has narrowed regarding the access to safe water but disparities remain significant.
-At national level, the gap is now estimated as 38 percentage points.
+At national level in 2015, the gap was estimated as 17 percentage points.

 Inequities are far greater in sanitation than in water coverage.
 This may be because having improved sanitation facilities is not a priority amongst the poor, whereas clean water is universally desired.
 Sanitation coverage in rural areas is an estimated 38 percentage points behind that in urban areas in 2015.

 In 79 percent of households without water on the premises, females collect the water.
 This trend is more pronounced among poor rural families, families whose heads have little or no education and ethnic groups living in remote mountainous areas.

 The health and nutrition outcomes of unsafe water and inadequate sanitation are severe.
 Children living in households with safe water and sanitation are less prone to diarrhoea, stunting and underweight.
 Children living in rural villages where community members defecate in the open and/or use unimproved latrines are shorter than healthy children living in rural villages where everybody uses improved sanitation.
 This small difference in height is irreversible and matters a great deal for a child's cognitive development and future productive potential.